NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If UsableCapacity is not provided, defaults to 0.8 * NominalCapacity.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions are not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If MonthlyScheduleMultipliers are not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
+  .. [#] If MilesDrivenPerYear is not provided, defaults to HoursDrivenPerWeek * 1,227.5, else 10,900 miles.
+  .. [#] If HoursDrivenPerWeek is not provided, defaults to MilesDrivenPerYear / 1,227.5, else 8.88 hours/week.

  .. note::